PDgaming/PDgaming/readme.md

 ## **Additional Skills and Interests**:

-**Language**: Fluent in Assamese, Hindi and English, and Learning Japanese.
+**Language**: Fluent in Assamese, Hindi, and English, and Learning Japanese.

 ## **Education**: